All Saints Day Party Ideas

 Date/Time/Location

 The party will be at my house on All Saints Day at 3:30pm (right after school!).
-For your copy of this ‘All Saint’s Day Party’ planner, click here.
+For your free copy of this ‘All Saint’s Day Party’ planner, click here.

 Food

 We are going to do our party potluck style!
 I’m going to encourage all the moms to make a dish to share.
 We did the same thing for our St. Patrick’s Day Party, and it was super fun!
 I’m going to encourage moms to make something that will represent a saint.
-I have this terrific cookbook my mother-in-law gave me for my birthday, Cooking with the Saints, (15% off entire order with code 15offmom ) and I absolutely love it.
+I have this terrific cookbook my mother-in-law gave me for my birthday, Cooking with the Saints, and I absolutely love it.
 It gives lots of yummy recipes and connects a saint with each recipe.
 For instance, I’m going to make the “Saint John the Baptist Honey Cake.”
 I think by doing this, it will help the different families think about what saints they want to represent in their food.
 It might help them get more excited about the process of All Saints Day!

 Peg Doll Party